Farmers & Producers

 Bill Suhr and Andrea Scott grow more than 40 varieties of apples, plums, cherries and raspberries, press their own fresh cider, and hand make apple pies, apple butter and applesauce.
 As a 100 year-old family-owned and operated farm, Champlain Orchards strives to preserve the best traditions of Vermont apple farming, while tapping the best of new farming advances.
 In this spirit, they grow both old time New England varieties such as the Northern Spy, and new delicious flavors such as Honeycrisp and Zesta.
 Similarly, they care for the land and the trees in many ways that date back to the first American settlers, but also practice contemporary integrated pest management, have a transitional organic orchard.
 Their goal is to take a thoughtful, forward-thinking approach to growing safe apples and being excellent stewards of their land.

 The milk for Champlain Valley Creamery products come from Journey's Hope Farm, a certified organic producer in Bridport, Vermont.
-Jon and Beverly Rutter of raise a pastured herd of crossbred Jerseys and Holsteins that yield milk with high butterfat and solids.
+There, Jon and Beverly Rutter of raise a pastured herd of crossbred Jerseys and Holsteins that yield milk with high butterfat and solids.
 This milk is ideal for Champlain Valley Creamery Cheeses.

 Claire's Country Garden was established in 1997 with a dozen jars of pickles and dilly beans at a local craft show.
 Since that time, Claire Bohannon has expanded her home kitchen into a larger commercial kitchen.
 She strives to produce products that come only from her three acre plot.
 Her farm is not certified organic, but she does not use harmful herbicides or pesticides.

 Tony is a superb vegetable grower who cares deeply about using only highly sustainable practices.
 He is profoundly dedicated to his craft and the well being of those who eat his vegetables.